bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Overview, Content, and Structure
-The full repository of the course in Spanish can be found [here](https://github.com/bettachini/MecanicaAnaliticaComputacional), with the ongoing English translated version [here](https://github.com/unlam/ComputationalAnalyticalMechanics).
+Full course material is available in a GitHub repository [in Spanish](https://github.com/bettachini/MecanicaAnaliticaComputacional), with an ongoing [translation to English](https://github.com/unlam/ComputationalAnalyticalMechanics).
 The first twelve folders contain the course material, each one corresponding to a unit:
 1. Course methodology, Newtonian physics and Sympy introduction.
 2. Degrees of freedom, generalized coordinates and energy.